See a list of chapters.

 lead me directly to the home of the cat-headed goddesses extends

-farther still to the old gates of the town; albeit you can scarcely
+farther still, to the old gates of the town.
+You can scarcely

-distinguish it between the double row of Krio-sphinxes all broken and
+distinguish the road between the double row of sphinxes all broken and

 The day falls, and the dust of Egypt, in accordance with its